 - After the paddleboard start at 7:30am, the escort boats will follow behind the final paddler until 30 minutes into the event or until the HEAD OFFICIAL boat gives the OK.
 The escort boats are then free to support their paddlers.

-- Sup athletes need to have their equipment off the beach and on their escort boats no later than 7:30am.
+- SUP athletes need to have their equipment off the beach and on their escort boats no later than 7:30am.
 SUP escort boats will wait off to the south side of the starting area.
 Remember the start line is on the North and the loading of boats is on the South side of the course.

-RACE ORGANIZERS RESERVE THE RIGHT TO REFUSE ANY VESSEL AND / OR BOAT CAPTAIN IN PARTICIPATING IN THE EVENT.
+The RACE ORGANIZERS RESERVE THE RIGHT TO REFUSE ANY VESSEL AND / OR BOAT CAPTAIN IN PARTICIPATING IN THE EVENT.
 DUE TO SAFETY REASONS THE RACE OFFICIALS HAVE PULLED VESSELS OFF THE COURSE.